Chart Color Schemes

 Infrastructure

-Wallerawang has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Wallerawang has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Nine projects identified by AreaSearch are expected to influence the local area's performance.
-Key projects include Wallerawang 9 Battery Energy Storage System, Great Western Battery, Former Wallerawang Power Station Redevelopment, and Sidey Place, Wallerawang.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact this region.
+Notable ones are Wallerawang 9 Battery Energy Storage System, Great Western Battery, Former Wallerawang Power Station Redevelopment, and Sidey Place, Wallerawang.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.